brianlangay4/IntentApp/README.md

 ## Conclusion

-IntentApp provides a solid foundation for building more advanced chat applications on the Android platform.
-Its modular and well-organized structure, coupled with clear documentation, makes it an ideal starting point for developers looking to explore Android app development using Java and related technologies.
+IntentApp provides a simple foundation for building  chat stimulation applications on the Android platform.
+Its modular and well-organized structure, coupled with clear documentation, makes it an ideal starting point for building chat systems.
 The app embraces simplicity, promoting ease of understanding and extensibility for future enhancements.